 This introductory course to patient care is designed to immerse the student intern in the basics of clinical eye examination and doctor-patient communications.
-The student intern will be participating in activities in preparation for direct patient care including clinical observations, school screenings and patient interactions.
-Clinical decision-making in a problem-based learning curriculum will also be emphasized.
+The student intern will be participating in activities in preparation for direct patient care including clinical observations and patient interactions.